Homer Fieldhouse: Career

 In the mid- to late-1950s, Homer befriended Alex Jordan, creator of the House on the Rock.
 Homer, Alex, friend Edgar Hellum, Homer's brother Roger and members of Roger's work crew traveled to New York in March 1964 to landscape the Wisconsin Pavilion exhibit at the 1964-65 New York World's Fair.
 Homer had been hired by Wisconsin's Lieutenant Governor, Jack Olson, to do the outdoor landscaping and to construct an indoor waterfall.

-In 1967, Homer prepared a book, Recreation Land Development, for the State of Wisconsin Department of Resource Development.
+In 1967, Homer helped prepare a book, Recreation Land Development, for the State of Wisconsin Department of Resource Development.
+"The information and materials contained in this report were supplied for the most part by Homer Fieldhouse Associates under contract to the Department of Natural Resources ..."